 About Shoreditch

-Shoreditch is one of east London’s most vibrant communities, home to cutting edge and vintage fashion, both world-class and worldwide cuisine and a thriving nightlife scene.
+Shoreditch is one of east London’s most vibrant communities, home to cutting-edge and vintage fashion, both world-class and worldwide cuisine, and a thriving nightlife scene.

-It’s easy to get there if you travel to London Liverpool Street station, which is on the national rail network and has trains direct to and from Heathrow and Stansted.
-You can also arrive via the Overground line at Shoreditch High Street station.
+It’s easy to get there if you travel to London Liverpool Street Station, which is on the National Rail network and has trains direct to and from Heathrow and Stansted.
+You can also arrive via the Overground line at Shoreditch High Street Station.

 There are plenty of distinctive and quirky places to stage events large or small, as well as heaps of activities to entertain visitors to the area and, arguably, one of the most interesting culinary scenes in London.